sammysun0711/openvino.genai/samples/cpp/rag_sample/README.md

 cd .\build\samples\cpp\rag_sample\Release
 ```
 Notice:
+- Install on Windows: Copy all the DLL files of PostgreSQL, OpenVINO and tbb and openvino-genai into the release folder.
+The SQL DLL files locate in the installed PostgreSQL path like "C:\Program Files\PostgreSQL\16\bin".
 - If cmake not installed in the terminal `Command Prompt`, please use the terminal `Developer Command Prompt for VS 2022` instead.
 - The ov tokenizer in the third party needs several minutes to build.
 Set 8 for -j option to specify the number of parallel jobs.
 - Once the cmake finishes, check rag_sample_client.exe and rag_sample_server.exe in the relative path `.\build\samples\cpp\rag_sample\Release`.